thomassantosh/slapjack/README.md

 # slapjack
-A repo to implement slap jack in a command line game.
+A repo to implement slap jack in a command line interface.